 The band formed by irascible and unpredictable Mark E Smith in 1976 has become a Manchester post-punk institution.
 A playlist for both the beginners and the fans.

 With their first five albums and an early Peel session in a period of just over three years, Roxy Music shaped the future of music.

-25 years of music from the iconic British electronic duo in 2 hours and 50 minutes.
+From 1993 until today, relive 27 years of music from the iconic British electronic in 3 hours and 10 minutes.